HarperDB/documentation/docs/administration/harperdb-studio/manage-replication.md

 * **manage clustering**

-    Once instances are connected, this will display clustering management options for all connected instances and all schemas and tables.
+    Once instances are connected, this will display clustering management options for all connected instances and all databases and tables.
 ---

 ## Connect an Instance